biolab/xaim-website/content/faq/_index.md

 <!--- QUESTION 5-->
 {{% faq-question-answer question-number="5" question-title="When does the first semester start and end?" %}}

-The semester starts on September 26, 2022 - end on December 22, 2022.
+The semester starts on January, 2023 - end of April, 2024.
 {{% /faq-question-answer %}}

 <!--- QUESTION 6-->